 The Alabama Humanities Foundation awards the Jenice Riley Memorial Scholarship annually at their awards luncheon.
 Created in memory of the late Jenice Riley, the scholarship recognizes educators who share her extraordinary commitment to enhancing the quality of education in Alabama.
 Daughter of former Alabama governor and first lady Bob and Patsy Riley, Jenice had a passion for teaching and fostered creativity and a desire to learn in her students.
 She encouraged parent involvement and actively promoted better educational programs in her community.

-The scholarship is a $1000 award to K-6 educators pursuing history and civic-related programs and projects to implement in their schools and/or classroom.
-This $1,000 award helps them attend a seminar or institute, purchase classroom materials, or create a program that enhances their students’ understanding of history and civics.
+The $1,000 scholarship is awarded to K-6 educators in support of history and civics-related projects in their schools and classrooms.
+The award aids teachers in attending a conference, purchasing classroom materials, or creating programs that enhances students’ understanding of history and civics.

 Who is eligible to apply to the Jenice Riley Memorial Scholarship?

 The scholarship competition is open to current Alabama educators of grades K-6, in public and private Alabama schools.
 Teachers must be current educators in the K-6 classroom who seek to enhance the classroom experience or expand their professional development in the areas of history and civics (this includes geography and Alabama geography, Alabama history, world history, U.S. history, and civics).

 How do I apply?